UlaAnd/process_optimalization/README.md

 # Project Title: File Uploader with Async Function

-This project is a file uploader with an asynchronous function.
+This project facilitates file uploading with an asynchronous function.
 Once the file upload process is completed, the system automatically sends an email notification.

-The deployed version of the application can be accessed on the following URL: https://process-optimalization.onrender.com
+The deployed version of the application can be accessed at: https://process-optimalization.onrender.com
 ## Prerequisites

-Ensure you have Python 3.11 installed on your machine to avoid any compatibility issues.
+Ensure that Python 3.11 is installed on your machine to avoid any compatibility issues.

 ## Installation